tetris245/ULTRAbc/README.md

   - It is now automatically forced on you when you have devious locks (even if these locks don't forbid some commands)
   - It is now impossible to disable this mode when you are bound or forced to stay in this mode by devious locks
 * Refactored the ChatSearchLoad function to use smaller functions that can more easily be modified
+* Patched the ChatSearchCreateHeader function to remove useless and partially not displayed tooltip for the Exit button
 * Patched the ChatSearchCreateSearchMenu function to include in the Chat Search Menu all lobbies you can access according your gender (if you don't have enabled the Asylum limitations)